 Article 7 of Regulation 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse.

-We have been engaged by the company to review the interim financial information in the half-yearly financial report for the six months ended 30 June 2017 which comprises the consolidated income statement; consolidated statement of comprehensive income; consolidated statement of financial position; consolidated cash flow statement; consolidated statement of changes in equity; and associated notes.
+We have been engaged by the company to review the condensed set of financial statements in the half-yearly financial report for the six months ended 30 June 2018 which comprises the consolidated income statement; consolidated statement of comprehensive income; consolidated statement of financial position; consolidated cash flow statement; consolidated statement of changes in equity; and associated notes.

 We have read the other information contained in the half-yearly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the information in the interim financial information.

-Our responsibility is to express to the Company a conclusion on the interim financial information in the half-yearly report based on our review.
+Our responsibility is to express to the Company a conclusion on the condensed set of financial statements in the half-yearly report based on our review.